The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

-The ACASXu system issues horizontal turn advisories based on the relative positions of two aircraft, an \emph{ownship} and an \emph{intruder}.
+The system issues horizontal turn advisories based on the relative positions of two aircraft, an \emph{ownship} and an \emph{intruder}.
 The system is similar to Simplex, where the output can be either \emph{clear-of-conflict}, where any command is allowed, or an override command that is one of \emph{weak-left}, \emph{weak-right}, \emph{strong-left} or \emph{strong-right}.
-We adapt this system to the multi-aircraft case by having each aircraft run an instance of ACASXu against every other aircraft.
-At each decision point, the ownship will use the advisory from the closest intruder aircraft that commanded a turn, if any, only producing \emph{clear-of-conflict} if all outputs are \emph{clear-of-conflict}.
-To create command sequences, we advance the plant model and re-run ACASXu from the future state multiple times in a closed-loop fashion.
+We adapt this system to the multi-aircraft case by having each aircraft run an instance of the system against every other aircraft, using the closest turn advisory as the output.

+To create command sequences, the BC repeatedly advances the plant model and re-runs the collision avoidance system in a closed-loop fashion until the generated command sequence is permanently safe.
+To check whether a generated command sequence is permanently safe, the DM checks that (i)~each aircraft's state stays within the model limits (e.g., no aircraft enters a stall), (ii)~all aircraft obey the safety distance constraint at all times, and (iii)~the execution ends in a state where the roll angle of each aircraft has been small (less than 15 degrees) and the distances between all pairs of aircraft has been increasing consecutively for several seconds.
+If all aircraft continue to fly straight and level from such a configuration, their distance would increase and no collisions would occur in the future.

 As with the multi-robot scenario, we examine cases where the initial aircraft state $x_0$ has all aircraft starting evenly-spaced, facing towards the center of a circle with a given initial diameter.
-Each aircraft has an initial velocity of 807 ft/sec and an initial altitude of 1000 ft, both of which are maintained throughout the maneuver by the controllers.

-The advanced controller commands each aircraft to fly towards a waypoint past the opposite side of the circle.
+Each aircraft has an initial velocity of 807 ft/sec and an initial altitude of 1000 ft, both of which are maintained throughout the maneuver by the lower-level controllers.
+The AC commands each aircraft to fly towards a waypoint past the opposite side of the circle, which would cause a collision at the center.
 The safety property requires maintaining horizontal separation.
-The near mid-air collision cylinder (NMAC) defines the minimum acceptable separation to be 500 ft~\cite{marston2015acas}, although we will consider various safety distances in our evaluation.
-If only the advanced controller is used, all aircraft fly straight, so they collide in the center.
+The \emph{near mid-air collision cylinder} (NMAC) uses a safe horizontal separation of 500 ft~\cite{marston2015acas}, although we will vary this in our evaluation.
+For the initial permanently safe command sequence $s_0$, we have each aircraft fly in clockwise circles forever, which avoids collisions.